omeka/omeka-s-enduser/sites/site_pages.md

 ![media block with no media attached](../sites/sitesfiles/sitepg_media.png)

-To add media, click the *add attachment*
+To add media, click the *add attachment*.
 On loading, the drawer will show a list of your items, most recent first.
 You can select form the first page, page through using the forward and back arrows, or search using the search bar.

 ![Select item drawer](../sites/sitesfiles/sitepg_selectitem.png)